 Yield - Attaining a competitive market yield for comparable security-types and portfolio restrictions is the desired objective.
-The yield of the 2-year Treasury Note yield averaged over 24 months shall be the minimum yield objective.
+The yield of an equally weighted, rolling three-month Treasury bill-the 2-year Treasury Note yield averaged over 24 months shall be the minimum yield objective.